 - Lastly, a ground school course in your budget.

 Having everything in a single course is hard to find.
-However, you need to purchase an IFR-rating course that gives you the most bang for your buck.
+However, you must purchase an IFR-rating system that gives you the most bang for your buck.

 Hence, I listed only five online IFR grounds schools in this list because these are only a few I find worth mentioning.
 It wouldn’t help if I listed the 20 best ground schools, yet you can’t decide which one to buy.